 Hock Chuan Heong is one of the places with good Hokkien dishes that come with reasonable prices.
 As expected, the place was crowded as it was lunch hour.
 The choices of dishes are very limited as they concentrate on their few specialties, just like what you will find in Ang Hoay Loh and Sin Lean Heang.
 The first dish was the aromatic and tasty Oh Chien (fried oyster omelette) with its starchy texture.

-This Tau Kua Suan Na dish is fried and cooked with lots of leeks.
-The leeks enhances the taste of this bean curd dish which utilizes ngor heong tau kua (five spice powder) in this tau cheong (fermented brown bean) based gravy.
+This Tau Kua Suan Na dish is fried and cooked with lots of leeks and tau cheong (fermented brown beans).
+The leeks enhances the taste of this bean curd dish which utilizes ngor heong tau kua (five spice powder).

 Everyone’s favorite Oh Mee is cooked differently from the Tanghoon.
-This plate of noodle again comes with plenty of ingredients, meat and oyster which give the gravy its sweetness.
-I find the noodle tastier if left for a while to absorb the gravy.
+This plate of noodle again comes with plenty of ingredients, meat and oysters which gave the gravy its sweetness.
+The noodle is tastier if left for a while to absorb up the gravy.

 Looks good and tasted good too!